Live Scripts and Functions

 Add help text to live functions that displays when you use the

-Add sliders, drop-downs, check boxes, edit fields, and buttons to live scripts to control variable values interactively.
+Add sliders, spinners, drop-down lists, check boxes, edit fields, buttons, and file browsers to live scripts to control variable values interactively.

 Add tasks to live scripts to explore parameters interactively and generate code.